007c/vision/readme.md

 ## Vue-toy
-*A toy -liked Library writed by typescript*
+*A toy vue-liked Library writed by typescript*